 At Steppingstone, he has found children to whom he can better relate, as well as an encouraging environment.
 In the company of his new classmates, fun and interesting ideas are welcome, no matter how unconventional.
 Right after the move to Steppingstone, he was more willing to share stories from his school day.
 He told me that one of the kids in his class laughed at one of his quirky jokes.
 This may seem like a small thing, but he was thrilled because that had never happened at the public school.

 We were quickly able to understand that he had not felt comfortable enough at the public school to fully reveal who he is for fear that the other kids would tease or make fun of him.
 Steppingstone is a very safe environment for gifted children to express themselves.
 Children are encouraged to be creative and there is zero tolerance for making fun at the expense of others.
 At a recent Steppingstone event, I noticed that he spent most of the evening in the company of his classmates, something that he had rarely done at his old school.

 Finally, he appears to be more confident about who he is even among his old public school friends.
 We keep in touch with his old classmates primarily by continuing his participation in the Cub Scout pack at his old school.
 A few weekends ago, we attended an overnight campout and a few of us parents started talking about our son's new school around the campfire.
 The Cubmaster for the Scout pack told me that he has really noticed a difference in our son since the change in schools, that he is more confident and outgoing.

 Overall, we are very happy with the progress our son is making at Steppingstone.
-We moved him primarily for the academic challenge that Steppingstone could give him, but he has also benefited emotionally from being around children to whom he could better relate and the safe environment in which to express oneself.
+We moved him primarily for the academic challenge that Steppingstone could give him, but he has also benefitted emotionally from being around children to whom he could better relate and the safe environment in which to express oneself.
 Thanks to Steppingstone, he is more comfortable in his own skin.